darwinia-network/rfcs-deprecated/RFC/zh_CN/0012-darwinia-bridge-core-interoperation-in-chainrelay-enabled-blockchains.md

 1. Support General Tokens
    - Workable for NFT
-   - Workable for Fungible Tokens without liquidations on ourside exchanges.
+   - Workable for Fungible Tokens without liquidations on outside exchanges.
 2. Economic Feasible
-   - Backing contract does not require to provide a lot of collaterals for the safety of redeem protocol
+   - Backing contract does not require to provide a lot of collateral for the safety of redeem protocol
    - Feasible solutions for to support running low cost chain relay on backing blockchain.
 3. Securty Properties(Ignore, refer the section in XClaim paper):
    - Audiability